Web Testing Interview Questions, Web Testing Fundamentals, Web Test Types, Web Test Tools, Web vs. Desktop applications, and Web Security Testing.

 it provides Bank information, Branches & ATM Information, Loans information etc…

-And It provides balance enquiry, Fund transfer, Bill payments like services.
+And It provides balance inquiry, Fund transfer, Bill payments like services.

-Validating client side forms, which is typically done by Java Script.
-Generally it checks weather the user is entering correct form of data or not? and entering all mandatory fields or not?
+Validating client-side forms, which is typically done by Java Script.
+Generally, it checks whether the user is entering the correct form of data or not? and entering all mandatory fields or not?

-Validating, processing client requests and providing response from the Server.
+Validating, processing client requests, and providing responses from the Server.

-Web server handles Clint side and server side validations and helps to deliver Web content that can be accessed through the Internet protocols.
+The web server handles Client side and server-side validations and helps to deliver Web content that can be accessed through the Internet protocols.